 One thing that struck me about microcomputers back then was how big they were.
-Big impressive-looking boxes (with big impressive marketing claims) seemed to be the norm -- even when the boxes (and marketing claims) were mostly full of hot air.
-Conventional wisdom says that they *had* to be big, due to the limitations of the technology at the time.
+Big impressive boxes (with big impressive marketing claims) seemed to be the norm -- even when the boxes (and marketing claims) were mostly full of hot air.
+Conventional wisdom said that they had to be big, due to the limitations of the technology at the time.

-But, is that really true?
+But was that really true?
 We had pocket calculators before the Altair.
 They are all microcomputers, too.
 The HP-35 scientific calculator came out 3 years before the Altair, and had considerably more computing power at a lower price.
-AND it fit in your shirt pocket!
+And... it fit in your shirt pocket!

 So I got to wondering...
 Could we have built an 8080 microcomputer, like the famous Altair 8800, but in a pocket-sized package?
-No fair using modern parts.
-No PICs or Atmels or other modern micro "wizards behind the curtain" to make it work.
-It's got to be built with vintage parts and through-hole technology; just as it would have been back then.
-It has to be user programmable; not simply running a fixed program like the HP-35.
-And, it's got to have a real front panel, like the Altair with its classic switches and blinkie-lights!
+No "wizard behind the curtain" modern chips to make it work.
+It had to be built with vintage parts and through-hole techniques; just as it would have been back then.
+It must be user programmable; not simply running a fixed program like the HP-35.
+And, it's got to have a real front panel, like the Altair with its classic switches and blinking lights.
 I set out to try.

-But the 8080 proved to be a much harder "nut" to crack.
-It isn't quite a complete CPU by itself; it needs a few support chips to finish the job.
-It also needs three supply voltages; +5v, +12v, and -5v.
-That makes it tough to power it from a single-voltage power supply or battery.
+But the 8080 was a much harder nut to crack.
+It isn't quite a complete CPU by itself; it needed several support chips to finish the job.
+It also needed three supply voltages; +5v, +12v, and -5v.
+That made it tough to power it from a single-voltage power supply or battery.

-I couldn't find a way to pack it all in without "cheating" (using modern parts or construction technology).
-I wound up backing off, and designing a version of the Membership Card around the Z80 instead.
+I couldn't find a way to pack it all in without "cheating" with modern parts or construction methods.
+So I backed off, and designed a version of the Membership Card around the Z80 instead.
 The Z80 is a derivitive of the 8080 (runs the same software) and is much simpler to use hardware-wise.
-The Z80 Membership Card is also now available as a kit (click line for details).
+It was successful, so the Z80 Membership Card kit is also available (click the link for details).

 That worked!
-The "CPU board" has the 8080 and its support chips.
-There's also a little switchmode power supply to provide the 3 voltages needed.
-But this didn't quite fill the board -- so there was room to include the "Front Panel" switches and lights.
+The "CPU board" has the 8080, its support chips, and a switchmode power supply to provide the 3 voltages needed.
+That left room to include the "Front Panel" switches and lights.
+Borrowing from the Heathkit H8 (another classic 8080 microcomputer from the 1970's), I used software to drive the Front Panel to save parts and improve functionality.
 I managed to lay it out, and get it built.

 The second board has the memory and I/O. The bus interface between the two is the same as the Z80 Membership Card.
 Like the old Altair S-100 bus, cards can be interchanged between them, and new cards can be designed that will work with both.

 This card has the rest of the circuitry needed to make a complete working computer like the original Altair 8800.
-As you can see, it's a work in progress.
 At the time the photo was taken, a few parts still hadn't been installed.

-This is still a "project in progress"; but should give you some idea of where we're at.
-And if you look at the Z80 Membership Card, you'll know where we're going!
+This project is still a work in progress; but this should give you an idea of where we're at.
+If you look at the Z80 Membership Card, you'll also see where we're going!
 Feel free to contact us with comments, critiques, or complaints.

 Go to TOP ........
 Go to HOME ........
 Questions?
 Comments?
 Email me for details.